Hamiltonicity of Token Graphs of some Join Graphs: Introduction

-Fabila-Monroy et al.,~\cite{FFHH} reintroduced the concept of $k$-token graph of $G$ as a model in which $k$ indistinguishable tokens move on the vertices of a graph $G$ along the edges of $G$.
-They began a systematic study of some combinatorial parameters of $G^{\{k\}}$ such as connectivity, diameter, cliques, chromatic number, Hamiltonian paths and Cartesian product.
-This line of research has been continued by different authors, see, e.g., \cite{dealba2, token2, deepa, deepa2, ruyanalea, soto, leancri, leatrujillo}.
+In 2012, Fabila-Monroy et al.~\cite{FFHH} reintroduced the concept of $k$-token graph of $G$ with the following interpretation.
+Consider $k$ indistinguishable tokens and placed them on the vertices of $G$ (at most one token per vertex), where each token can be slid from one vertex to another along the edges of $G$.
+Define a new graph whose vertices are all the possible token configurations, with two of such configurations being adjacent if one configuration can be reached from the other by sliding a token along an edge of $G$.
+This new graph is isomorphic to the $k$-token graph $G^{\{k\}}$ of $G$.
+In Figure~\ref{fig:tokens} is depicted the graph $G^{\{2\}}$ of Figure~\ref{fig:definition-example} but with this interpretation.
+Fabila-Monroy et al.~\cite{FFHH} began a systematic study of some properties of $G^{\{k\}}$ such as connectivity, diameter, clique number, chromatic number and Hamiltonicity.
+This line of research has been continued by different authors, see, e.g., \cite{dealba2, token2, dalfo, deepa, deepa2, ruyanalea, soto, leancri, leatrujillo}.